-In August 2018 British Parliamentarians visited Matarraton in an effort to understand the complex situation of land.
-They found that peaasant farmer communities and Indigenous Peoples despite the Land Restitution Law (2011) and the Peace Accord (2016) were facing a dangerous struggle to get their land rights recognised by State Authorities.
+In August 2018 British Parliamentarians visited Matarratón in an effort to understand the complex situation of land.
+They found that peasant farmer communities and Indigenous Peoples despite the Land Restitution Law (2011) and the Peace Accord (2016) were facing a dangerous struggle to get their land rights recognised by State Authorities.

-The history of Matarraton is an example of the difficulties that peasant farmers and marginalised communities have in Colombia in order to have their land rights recgonised.
-Under the guise of the conflcit they have been forced off thier land or land rightfully theirs has been registered as belonging to others.
-Frequently the Consituational Court or the land restituion court has ruled that this land belongs to them and they are still struggling to obtain the land title.
-Meanwhile those who are required to return the land encourage thers to come and settle there.
-This emeshes the historical inhabitants in a legal quagmire in relation to who is recognised as the rightful owners of the land.
+The history of Matarratón is an example of the difficulties that peasant farmers and marginalised communities have in Colombia in order to have their land rights recognised.
+Under the guise of the conflict they have been forced off their land or land rightfully theirs has been registered as belonging to others.
+Frequently the Constitutional Court or the Land Restitution Court has ruled that this land belongs to them and they are still struggling to obtain the land title.
+Meanwhile those who are required to return the land, instead encourage others to come and settle .
+This enmeshes the historical inhabitants in a legal quagmire in relation to recognition of the rightful owners of the land.

 What is baldio land?
 Article 64 in the Colombian Constitution directs the State to promote progressive access to land ownership for landless and poor agricultural workers, in order to improve income and quality of life in rural Colombia.
 In 1961 the Agrarian Reform Law, established that baldíos (state owned unoccupied land) could be only be awarded to individuals (not companies) and Law 160, established the amount of land considered necessary for a family to obtain a decent livelihood in Colombia and it is the maximum amount of baldio land allowed per family.
 This parcel of land is called the ‘Family Agriculture Unit’ (UAF).
 The State awarded parcels of land from ‘baldios’ to peasant farmers and landless agricultural labourers in order to address the issue of land concentration.
 Baldios were only for resource-poor farmers in Colombia.

-The community of Matarratón had been working the land since the 1960s, however, despite their rights to this baldío land, unbeknown to them, a large ranch owner, Victor Machado, applied to INCORA and had adjudicated to him in 1970, the 27,000 hectares of land, where their farms were situated.
-This is something illegal under Law 160.
+The community of Matarratón had been working the land since the 1960s, however, despite their rights to this baldío land, unbeknown to them, a large ranch owner, Victor Machado, applied to INCORA and had in 1970, the 27,000 hectares where their farms were situated adjudicated to him.
+This was illegal under Law 160.
 The community continued to work the land unaware it had been adjudicated to Machado.
-One of the reasons was because the land was open, it wasn’t fenced off.
-However, when Machado died in 1979 and his widow sold the 27,000 hectares to Víctor Carranza Niño, “the Emerald Czar”.
+However, when Machado died in 1979, his widow sold the 27,000 hectares to Víctor Carranza Niño, “the Emerald Czar”.

 Carranza’s paramilitary group.

-1986: The first attempt of the campesinos to claim their land rights was in 1986.
-The leader in that moment who filed the claim for the land titles, was threatened and forced to leave El Porvenir.
-The officials of INCORA who received the application were allegedly “bought” by the Carranza family and others threatened.
+1986: The campesinos attempted to claim their land rights.
+The social leader filling the claim for recognition of their right to the land titles, was threatened and forced to leave El Porvenir.
+The officials of INCORA who received the application were allegedly “bought” and/or threatened by the Carranza family.

-Carranza started putting fences and to portion the savannahs of the communities.
-He started threatening people, and he told people he would kill them.
+Carranza started putting up fences and dividing up the communities’ land.
+He started threatening people, telling them that he would kill them.
 The property was fenced, and the people were kicked out.
 This happened during the 1980s.